 - Scalable fabrication of novel mesoporous carbonaceous spheres with uniform size as effective adsorbents in water treatment

-Prof. Karen Hapgood's research areas
+Prof. Karen Hapgood's research areas (Based at Deakin University)

 - Granulation and agglomeration processes, especially wet granulation processes used in the pharmaceutical, food, fertilizer and minerals industries.